-This new larger shape without a spout was offered during 1977 & 1978, when it debuted with Corelle patterns.
+This new larger shape without a spout first appeared with Corelle patterns and was available between 1976 & 1978.
 Each came with a white plastic lid.
-Following its stint as a Pyrex Compatible, a spout was added to the beverage jug and it was decorated with citrus slices into the early 1980s.
+Following its stint as a Pyrex Compatible, a spout was added to the beverage jug and it was printed with citrus slice variations into the early 1980s.
 With this decoration, a yellow lid was provided.

 72 oz beverage jugs with smooth neck and no spout: Old Town Blue, Butterfly Gold, Spring Blossom Green.
 Two are filled with 72 oz of juice.
 Image from 1978 brochure.

 During the early 1980s the neck of the beverage jug transitioned from smooth to rippled, and the only pattern choice remaining was lemon slices, with a yellow lid.
-The undecorated version with a white lid also seems to be from the early 1980s.
+The undecorated version with white markings and a white lid also might be from the early 1980s.

-A third shape with a rippled neck had also arrived by the mid 1980s, a very tall and narrow 1½ Qt jug.
-Named "Store 'N' Pour", it was printed with beige measuring lines and uses a beige plastic lid.
+A third size with a rippled neck had also arrived by the mid 1980s, a very tall and narrow 1½ Qt jug.
+Initially named "Store 'N' Pour", it was printed with beige measuring lines and topped by a beige plastic lid.

 Corelle Profile: Country Cornflower